 Safe Waste Gas Abatement in High-Tech Industries

-The manufacturing of powerful high-tech products like microchips, photovoltaic modules, flat screens, and Light Emitting Diodes (LEDs) requires highly complex, multistage manufacturing processes.
+The manufacture of powerful high-tech products like microchips, photovoltaic modules, flat screens, and Light Emitting Diodes (LEDs) requires highly complex, multistage manufacturing processes.
 Each production sub-step creates waste gases that have to be abated directly at their point of origin (Point-of-Use).

 Reliable Waste Gas Abatement at the Point-of-Use

-At DAS Environmental Experts our systems are as flexible and unique as our clients.
+At DAS Environmental Expert our systems are as flexible and unique as our clients.
 Currently we offer waste gas abatement technology in four process groups: The combination of burner and scrubber in one system is DAS Environmental Expert’s specialty.
 The ESCAPE and STYRAX systems are part of this product group.
 The LARCH product family is used for process waste gases with high hydrogen content.
 The gas scrubbers of the AQUABATE product group and SALIX gas scrubbers wash harmful water-soluble substances from process waste gases.
-The electrostatic dust collectors of the EDC product line utilize an electrical field to remove fine particles (micro and nanoparticle) from waste
+The electrostatic dust collectors of the EDC product line utilize an electrical field to remove fine particles (micro and nanoparticle) from waste gases.

-gases.
 The electrostatic condensate separators of the JUNIPER series use the same principle to intercept and remove Volatile Organic Compounds (VOCs) from exhaust streams.
-DAS Environmental Experts cultivates a close collaboration with its clients.
+DAS Environmental Expert cultivates a close collaboration with its clients.
 We provide cost-effective processes for reliable and safe waste gas abatement, and we develop and enhance our systems.
 When a client’s technologies change, we adapt and adjust our waste gas technology according to the client’s needs.

 Chemical Vapor Deposition (CVD) is used to deposit thin films onto the surface of a substrate.
 The films develop through a chemical reaction that takes place between film components that exist in the gas.
 When the source substance is a metal organic compound, the process is called Metal-Organic Chemical Vapor Deposition (MOCVD).